-After the service provider fills the questionnaire checklist document with the required input, an audit and review process are started by the NTRA to determine whether both the service providing organization and the provided technical service are compliant with the cybersecurity framework or not.
+After the service provider fills the questionnaire checklist document with the required input, an audit and review process are started by the NTRA to determine whether both the service providing organization and the provided technical service are compliant to the technical security guidelines or not.
 After audition and review, the NTRA then provides a security compliance assessment report with the resulting compliance level decision, along with recommendations and suggestions.